 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Alphabet, Inc. (GOOG; GOOGL) Investors of Class Action and to Actively Participate

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Alphabet, Inc. ("Alphabet" or the "Company") GOOG GOOGL))) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Alphabet securities between February 4, 2020 and January 23, 2023, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/goog.
+/EIN News/ -- NEW YORK, March 27, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed Alphabet, Inc. ("Alphabet" or the "Company") (NASDAQ: GOOG; GOOGL) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Alphabet securities between February 4, 2020 and January 23, 2023, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/goog.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.